gigl.distributed.distributed_neighborloader#

 Module Contents#

-- class gigl.distributed.distributed_neighborloader.DistABLPLoader(dataset, num_neighbors, context, local_process_rank, local_process_world_size, input_nodes=None, num_workers=1, batch_size=1, pin_memory_device=None, worker_concurrency=4, channel_size='4GB', process_start_gap_seconds=60.0, num_cpu_threads=None, shuffle=False, drop_last=False)[source]#
+- class gigl.distributed.distributed_neighborloader.DistNeighborLoader(dataset, num_neighbors, input_nodes=None, num_workers=1, batch_size=1, context=None, local_process_rank=None, local_process_world_size=None, pin_memory_device=None, worker_concurrency=4, channel_size='4GB', prefetch_size=None, process_start_gap_seconds=60.0, num_cpu_threads=None, shuffle=False, drop_last=False)[source]#

 Bases: